One family lights up the community

 Almost every community has at least one person who puts on a show, in order to bring the Christmas spirit, but it isn’t as effortless as it looks.

 “Effortless, no,” lighting master Ryan Powers said.
-“If I really work hard, it will take about 4 to 5 days working 8 to 5, but most of the time I drag it out a little bit longer because it’s exhausting.”
+“If I really work hard, it will take about four to five days working eight to five, but most of the time, I drag it out a little bit longer because it’s exhausting.”

 Powers said from hanging the lights and setting up the times, to getting it all plugged incorrectly, it takes a lot of work.